SimonRichoux/ctf-writeups/FCSC2024/Crypto/Share-a-saucisse/README.md

 0 & -p &  \cdots & 0 & 0 & 0\\
 \vdots &\vdots & \ddots & \vdots & \vdots & \vdots\\
 0 & 0 &\cdots & -p & 0 & 0
-\end{bmatrix},
+\end{bmatrix}.
 ```

-note that we added a penalization to the second vector (coefficients of $`S`$​) so that it is only used once while looking for a short vector of the lattice.
+Note that we added a penalization to the second vector (coefficients of $`S`$​) so that it is only used once while looking for a short vector of the lattice.

 Writing this lattice in sage and using the LLL algorithm allows to recover the secret $`k`$, see [wu.sage](Share-a-saucisse/wu.sage) for the details.